FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 But it's something you should do all the time.

 It's much easier to debug a small amount of code than a large amount of code.
-And it's also much easier to solve a problem while the code while it's still fresh in your brain RAM.
+And it's also much easier to solve a problem while the code is still fresh in your "brain RAM".

 Adopting this habit leads to a more efficient development process and helps in maintaining a clear understanding of the code's behavior at each step.
 Early and frequent testing prevents the accumulation of bugs and reduces the complexity of troubleshooting.